joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/08/12/us/politics/us-withdrawal-afghanistan.html?searchResultPosition=2

 **Trader Joe’s Workers Vote to Unionize at a Second Store**\
-`The vote, at a store in Minneapolis, suggests the campaign at the grocery chain may be poised to expand.`\
+`The vote, at a location in Minneapolis, suggests the campaign at the grocery chain may be poised to expand.`\
 https://nytimes.com/2022/08/12/business/economy/union-vote-trader-joes.html?searchResultPosition=3

 **What the New C.D.C.
 Guidelines Mean for You**\